-Plus, it gets a bit more complicated.
-We found that most adjustable handlebars introduced some up/down "play" into the handlebar steering, and this means that maneuverability performance feels "loose" and somewhat degraded.
-As a result, an adjustable handlebar often introduces a trade-off where a potential improvement in comfort is offset by a reduction in maneuverability.
 Another factor is how the bar adjusts.
-Some adjust by rotating on a pivot point on each side, so when the handlebar is at its highest point, the pusher is closer to the frame and wheels, which resulted in several taller testers kicking the back of some of the frames while strolling.
-Other handlebars adjust by telescoping in and out of the frame sides, and when the bar is at the highest point, the tallest pusher is furthest away from back wheels and thus less likely for the user to kick the frame.
+Some adjust by rotating on a pivot point on each side, so when the handlebar is at its highest point, the pusher is closer to the frame, which results in several testers kicking the back of the strollers while walking.
+Other handlebars adjust by telescoping in and out of the frame sides, and when the bar is at the highest point, the tallest pusher is furthest away from back wheels, and thus less likely to kick the frame.
 The products with telescoping handles had less flex or play in them than those with the pivot point.
-The BOB Revolution Flex has the rotating style, while both UPPAbabys have telescoping bars.

 A parent tray would seem a simple and logical feature to add.
 Why not offer a convenient place to store keys or personal items, and one or two cup holders?

-Well, not one of the 12 top scoring products in our review came with a parent tray as a standard feature (all offer it as an option with costs ranging from $20-$40).
-Only four products in the entire review offered a parent tray standard.
+Well, not one of the top scoring products in our review came with a parent tray as a standard feature (all offer it as an option with costs ranging from $20-$40).
+Only four products in the entire review offer a parent tray with the stroller.

-Similar to adjustable handlebars, a parent tray offers both a positive and a negative to overall performance.
+Similar to adjustable handlebars, a parent tray offers both a positive and a negative.
 On the positive side, a parent tray increases ease-of-use by providing some additional storage at your fingertips.
-But, on the downside, they can get in the way of folding, and make for a bulkier, awkward folded size.
-Also, most parent trays have cup holders that are too shallow to securely hold a large water bottle (over your baby's head).
-Shallow cup holders translate to items falling out of the console and onto the baby while strolling.
+But, on the downside, they can get in the way of folding, and make for a bulky, awkward folded size.
+Also, most parent trays have cup holders that are too shallow to securely hold a water bottle (over your baby's head).
+Shallow cup holders translate to items falling out of the console and onto your baby while strolling.

 Our two favorite parent consoles are both optional and cost an extra $25, for the UPPAbaby and the BOB.
-Both use a similar design of soft neoprene that provides a deep cup holder and a zippered compartment for keys.
-Neither inhibits folding, or increases folded size like the larger plastic trays do.
+Both use a similar design of soft neoprene that provides a deep (somewhat grippy) cup holder and a zippered compartment for keys.
+Neither inhibits folding, or increases folded size as the plastic trays do.

 A child tray also seems like an obvious feature and one that should be on every product.
 But, in fact, similar to parent trays, none of the top scoring products offered a child tray as a standard feature, and only five products offered it at all.